kels-orien/contacts-api/README.md

 # contacts-api
-A Rest APi for contacts
+A Rest API for contacts